Accelerating Space Exploration with the HPE Spaceborne Computer

 HPE Spaceborne Computer Returns to Earth

-Next Version of HPE Spaceborne Computer Handed Over to NASA for Upcoming Launch in 2021
+Next Version of HPE Spaceborne Computer Handed Over to NASA

 The HPE Spaceborne Computer-2 will simulate computational loads during actual space travel via data intensive applications.